FedEx: 21st century

 FedEx Corp. acquired privately held Kinko's, Inc. in February 2004 and re-branded it FedEx Kinko's.
 The acquisition was made to expand FedEx's retail access to the general public.
 After the acquisition, all FedEx Kinko's locations offered only FedEx shipping.
 In June 2008, FedEx announced that they would be dropping the Kinko's name from their ship centers; FedEx Kinko's would now be called FedEx Office.
 In September 2004, FedEx acquired Parcel Direct, a parcel consolidator, and re-branded it FedEx SmartPost.

 In April 2015, FedEx acquired its rival firm TNT Express for €4.4 billion ($4.8 billion; £3.2 billion) as it looked to expand its operations in Europe.

 In February 2016, FedEx announced the launch of FedEx Cares, a global giving platform, and committed to invest $200 million to strengthen more than 200 communities by 2020.

 In March 2018, FedEx announced the acquisition of P2P Mailing Limited, a last-mile delivery service, for £92 million to expand their portfolio.

+FedEx terminated its partnership with the National Rifle Association of America in October 2018 under pressure from activists.

 In June 2019, FedEx announced it would not be renewing its $850 million contract with Amazon for the company's U.S. domestic express delivery business.
 Amazon accounted for 1.3 percent of 2018 revenues.
 In August 2019, FedEx announced the termination of ground deliveries for Amazon as well.

 In December 2020, FedEx acquired ShopRunner, an e-commerce platform.

 On March 29, 2022, founder Frederick W. Smith announced he would be retiring as CEO and would become executive chairman effective June 1, 2022.
 The company named Raj Subramaniam, FedEx's current president and COO, as Smith's successor.

+In April 2023, FedEx announced plans to consolidate its operating companies into a single organization.
+In June 2024, FedEx Ground and FedEx Services were merged into Federal Express, creating a unified air-ground delivery network as part of the company's Network 2.0 restructuring.

+In December 2024, FedEx announced plans to separate FedEx Freight from the company, creating two independent publicly traded companies.
+In June 2026, FedEx completed the spin-off, making FedEx Freight focused on the North American less-than-truckload market.

-Proposed spin-off of freight truck business
+Spin-off of freight truck business

-On December 19, 2024, FedEx announced that it would spin off its freight truck division as a separate publicly traded company as part of a major corporate restructuring, scheduled to be completed by 2026.
-The spun-off freight truck company will retain the FedEx Freight name.
+As of June 1, 2026, FedEx Freight announced the completion of its spin-off from FedEx Corporation, establishing the company as an independent, publicly traded company.
+FedEx Freight common stock began trading on the New York Stock Exchange under the ticker symbol “FDXF.”